Documentation – Beta v23.1

 All documentation versions

 News: Imatest 23.1 (March 2023) (available in the Imatest Pilot program).
-New methods for calculating camera information capacity, Noise Power Spectrum (NPS), Noise Equivalent Quanta (NEQ), and Ideal observer SNR (SNRi) from slanted-edge patterns are now available.
+New methods for calculating Camera information capacity, Noise Power Spectrum (NPS), Noise Equivalent Quanta (NEQ), Ideal observer SNR (SNRi), and Noise autocorrelation from slanted-edge patterns are now available.

 The basic premise of this work is that Information capacity is a superior